Nur Ikhwan Othman: International career

 Nurikhwan played with the Brunei Under-21s in the 2012 Hassanal Bolkiah Trophy when the home side emerged as victors.
 He played every game and scored in the semi-final against Myanmar.
 He was made captain for the 2014 edition although his side failed to defend the title.

 Nurikhwan's full international career began when he played the first half in a friendly against Indonesia on 26 September 2012.
 He played for the Wasps in the 2012, 2014 and 2018 AFF Suzuki Cup qualifying rounds.
 He was also poised to join the national team for the 2022 World Cup first-round qualifying but declared himself unavailable.

 Nurikhwan returned to the national team in September 2022 for the friendly matches against the Maldives and Laos.
 He started the match against the island nation on 21 September which ended in a 0–3 loss.
 Later that November, he played at centre-back for both legs of the 2022 AFF Mitsubishi Electric Cup qualifying against Timor-Leste held in Brunei.
 The Wasps qualified for the Cup by winning 6–3 on aggregate.
-The following month, he made three starts against Thailand, the Philippines and Cambodia and managed to score against Cambodia in a 5–1 defeat.
+The following month, he made three starts against Thailand, the Philippines and Cambodia and managed to score his first international goal against Cambodia in a 5–1 defeat.

 After missing the whole of 2023 with injury, Nurikhwan was selected for the national team playing in the 2024 FIFA Series in March 2024.
 He played two games from the start against Bermuda in a 2–0 loss and against Vanuatu in a 2–3 victory, scoring the second goal for Brunei in the match.
 He also made two appearances in central midfield against Sri Lanka the following June where both games resulted in 1–0 victories to the Wasps.